AceDataCloud/PixverseAPI/README.md

 Next, we need to customize the song generation based on lyrics, title, and style, specifying the following content:

-- action: The action for this video generation task, which can be either generate video `action` or extend video `extend`.
+- action: The action for this video generation task, which can be either generate video `action` or extend video `extend`
 - prompt: The prompt for this video generation task.
-- frame: An array of video links for the first and last frames.
+- frame: An array of video links for the first and last frames generated.

-An example of the input is as follows:
+An example of the filled form is as follows:

 <p><img src="https://cdn.acedata.cloud/4ea6pa.png" width="500" class="m-auto"></p>